Luquinhas

-Lucas Lima Linhares (born 28 September 1996), known as Luquinhas, is a Brazilian professional footballer who plays as an attacking midfielder or winger for Primeira Liga club C.D.
-Santa Clara.
+Lucas Lima Linhares (born 28 September 1996), known as Luquinhas, is a Brazilian professional footballer who plays as an attacking midfielder or winger for Ekstraklasa club Radomiak Radom.

 Career

 Benfica

 Born in Ceilândia, Luquinhas started his football career at local club Atlético Ceilandense.
 In September 2014, he moved to Portugal and joined Vilafranquense before moving on loan to Portuguese champions S.L.
 Benfica in June 2016.
 On 11 September, he made his professional debut with Benfica's reserve team as a substitute in a 2–1 home win over Académico de Viseu in LigaPro.
 After playing 15 matches with Benfica B, Luquinhas signed a four-year contract with Benfica on 28 June 2017.

 Aves

 On 25 August 2017 Luquinhas penned a three-year deal with Desportivo das Aves, who loaned him out for one season to Vilafranquense three days later.
 After one season on loan with Vilafranquense, in which he scored 10 goals in 32 league matches, Luquinhas returned to Aves.
 On 20 January 2019, he made his debut for Aves in a 2–1 win over Vitória de Setúbal in the Primeira Liga.